 What’s better than drinking a crisp glass of vino in the California sun?
 We can only think of one thing: drinking a crisp glass of vino made by incredibly talented women – anywhere, really.

-In honor of International Women’s Month, we’ve mapped out a guide for you to 12 exemplary wineries owned by women in California, all of which are open for tastings.
 Raise a glass and know that you’re supporting a more equitable industry by sipping quality wine made by women.

 Nicole Walsh is a surfing, winemaking, all around cool California girl crushing grapes in the Santa Cruz mountains.
 The ocean inspires everything she does, and she specializes in single-origin wines that honor their roots and terroir.